gcpcscol/ktk/README.md

 ### Themes

-Unlike kitty, it's not possible with wezterm to pass tab colors as parameters, but it is possible to read the ktk configuration file directly and create the color palette to be applied to tabs based on the kubernetes context name.
+Unlike `kitty`, it's not possible with `wezterm` to pass tab colors as parameters, but it is possible to read the `ktk` configuration file directly and create the color palette to be applied to tabs based on the Kubernetes context name.

 ```lua
 local function get_cluster_ktk()